 Dr. Jennifer Blevins-McNaughton, Ph.D.

-My primanry research interest is in evaluating exercise testing and prescription outcomes in chronic disease and in occupational settings.
+My primary research interest is in evaluating exercise testing and prescription outcomes in chronic disease and in occupational settings.
 Presentations and publications I have published in this area have focused on determining: the extent to which exercise cardiorespiratory variables may be altered in those with obstructive sleep apnea; the effects of weight loss on obstructive sleep apnea risk; and how minor changes in programming may improve occupational health outcomes in service professions.
 I have extensive experience training and mentoring both undergraduate and graduate students on various research projects, as well as serving as a committee chair and member on graduate thesis projects.
 I have served as a director of two successful clinical stress testing and fitness labs in which undergraduate and graduate students were responsible for administering clinical stress tests, health and fitness tests and prescribing exercise for local fire and police departments.
-My goal is to create this type of environment a reality at TSU.
-I have made several commitments with local health care professionals from the community in order to establish just such a lab at TSU.
+My goal is to create this type of environment a reality at Tarleton.
+I have made several commitments with local health care professionals from the community in order to establish just such a lab at Tarleton.
 I have served as faculty sponsor for exercise science clubs, graduate program coordinator, internship coordinator, as well as on three nationally recognized ACSM certifications including the ACSM Registered Clinical Exercise Physiologist®, ACSM Certified Clinical Exercise Specialist®, and the ACSM Program Director.
 I am currently training students in the Department of Kinesiology to obtain the ACSM Health Fitness Specialist® Certification.
 My most recent grants and contracts have examined the effect of exercise training and weight loss on obstructive sleep apnea risk.

 Dr. Joe Gillespie, Ed.D.

 My primary research and service interests lie in the area of youth fitness.
-I have published and presented in this area and I am known state wide for our partnership with the Stephenville ISD and the FITNESSGRAM test administration.
+I have published and presented in this area and I am known state wide for our partnership with the Stephenville ISD and the Fitnessgram test administration.
 This partnership, which now has existed for over 20 years, is one of the longest running university-public school partnerships in Texas.